Documentation Index

 • [Stop transfer]: Stop the ongoing file upload.

-• Close this window when finished: If checked, the popup window will automatically close when file transfer is complete.
+• Close this window when finished: If checked, the popup automatically closes when file transfer is complete.

 9. You can see the uploaded file in the bucket list.